Intsights/fastzy/README.md

 ## About The Project

-Fastzy is a library written in Rust used for searching over a file for a text based on its distance (levenshtein).
-The library uses mbleven algorithm for a k-bounded levenshtein distance measurement.
-When the max distance requested is above 3, where mbleven is slower, the distance algorithm is replaced with Wagner–Fischer.
-The library loads the whole file into memory, and create a lightweight index, based on the lengths of the lines.
-It helps to narrow down the amount of lookups to only potential lines.
+Fastzy is a library written in Rust that can search through a file looking for text based on its distance (Levenshtein).
+For measuring the Levenshtein distance, the library uses mbleven's algorithm.
+In situations where the requested distance exceeds 3, where mbleven is slower, Wagner-Fischer is used instead of mbleven.
+This library loads the whole file into memory, and creates a lightweight index based on the length of the lines.
+The result is that only potential lines are looked up, opposed to a large number of lines.

 ### Built With